AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

     print(f'{i} received an orange, {oranges} oranges remaining')
 ```

-This code subtracts the amount of oranges by 1 and prints the name and amount of oranges remained.
+ Every command line that being indented will be repeated as the sequence for each kid in the list subtracting the amount of oranges by 1, printing the name and amount of oranges remained.
 Now execute the following loop in the Python Shell by **double** clicking the Enter button.
 The expected result is shown below.

 ![bad_dog](/img/img5.png)